About to go for the SOC 2 audit?

 The only difference between them is their time span.
-Type I report is conducted to see if your organization complies with the trust service criteria at a single point of time.
-Type II report gives an overview of your compliance for a period of 6 or 12 months.
+A Type I report is conducted to see if your organization complies with the trust service criteria at a single point of time.
+A Type II report gives an overview of your compliance for a period of six or twelve months.

-Preparing for a SOC 2 audit might take between 6 to 12 months and implementing lots of changes to your already existing procedures and policies.
+Preparing for a SOC 2 audit might take between six and twelve months, and require implementing many changes to your preexisting procedures and policies.

-So why should you put the time and resources to shift things around and get the SOC 2 certification in the first place?
+So why should you put the time and resources into getting the SOC 2 certification in the first place?

-Being SOC 2 compliant comes with a ton of benefits, including:
+Being SOC 2 compliant comes with many benefits, including: